 The last thing we have in the tree is this pair of glasses we got as a gift last year.
 Have you ever seen these things before?
 Prepare to be blown away!

 THE LIGHTS TURN INTO SANTA!!!
 This is the craziest thing ever, and every person we make wear them is amazed.
-I don’t even know what kind of crazy magic is in these glasses, but if you see them in a store they would be a great stocking stuffer for any
+I don’t even know what kind of crazy magic is in these glasses, but they would be a great stocking stuffer for any

 kid person on your list.